Rutheford’s Premium MNineral Water – Cincinnati

 Our decadon or 10-sided deep aqua bottle is embossed, ‘RUTHERFORDS’ (side 1), ‘PREMIUM’ (side 3), ‘MINERAL WATER’ (side 5), ‘CINCINNATI’ (side 7), and ‘THIS BOTTLE IS NEVER SOLD’ (side 9).
 All of the other panels are blank.
 There is an applied tapered mouth and a deep iron pontil cavity.
 The bottle is considered very rare.

-Many soda water bottles have extensive base and side wear as soda water bottles were the property of the soda bottler and were sometimes marked like our example, ‘THIS BOTTLE IS NEVER SOLD’ or similar embossing to that effect.
+Many soda water bottles have an extensive base, and side wear as soda water bottles were the property of the soda bottler and were sometimes embossed like our example, ‘THIS BOTTLE IS NEVER SOLD’ or similar marking to that effect..

 Thomas M. Rutherford